MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndismregisterscattergatherdma.md

        NdisMAllocateSharedMemoryAsyncEx</a>.
 This field is optional and it should be <b>NULL</b> if the miniport driver does not call
        <b>NdisMAllocateSharedMemoryAsyncEx</b>.

+#### ScatterGatherListSize

+The size, in bytes, of the memory that is required to hold a scatter/gather list.
+NDIS sets this
+       value before it returns from
+       <b>NdisMRegisterScatterGatherDma</b>.
+Miniport drivers should use this size to preallocate memory for
+       each scatter/gather list.

 ### -param NdisMiniportDmaHandle [out]